AstrobioMike/AstrobioMike.github.io/genomics/phylogenomics.md

 {% include _side_tab_genomics.html %}

-Here we are going to talk about what phylogenomics is (regarding one common use of the term at least) and what goes into generating a phylogenomic tree.
+Here we are going to talk about what phylogenomics is and what goes into generating a phylogenomic tree.
 Then we're going to create one with [GToTree](https://github.com/AstrobioMike/GToTree/wiki/what-is-gtotree%3F){:target="_blank"} 🙂

+I was fortunate enough to be part of the stellar [Online seminar series on Microbial 'Omics for beginners](https://merenlab.org/2020/06/27/seminar-series-on-microbial-omics/){:target="_blank"}, for which I gave an introduction to phylogenetics and phylogenomics.
+If interested in a video on these concepts, you can find that [here](https://merenlab.org/2020/06/27/seminar-series-on-microbial-omics/#august-12-2020){:target="_blank"}.

 <center><a href="../images/hug-tree-of-life.png"><img width="70%" src="../images/hug-tree-of-life.png"></a></center>